 - New Beginnings classes, and four other mandatory classes, must be completed.

-- Disciples must work to earn their high school diploma and / or are gainfully employed.
+- Disciples must work to earn their high school diploma and/or be gainfully employed.

-- Disciples must do daily chores around the Mission and keep living quarters clean at all times.
+- Disciples must complete daily chores around the Mission and keep living quarters clean at all times.

-- Disciples must attend chapel services in the Mission Church at Moody Chapel and be willing to have a personal relationship with Jesus Christ.
+- Disciples must attend chapel at the Project Hope chapel as well as church services at Moody Chapel and be willing to have a personal relationship with Jesus Christ.
 After six months of participating in the program, residents may attend a local church of their choice.

 - Disciples must actively participate in a path toward self-sufficiency, working with a biblical counselor.